-Thank you for visiting our youth ministries page.
 The Holy Fathers of Nicaea Community has an active youth programme.
-We meet on the first Sunday of each month for Sunday School for younger children (up to 10) and on the third Sunday of the month for the Varangian Guard Youth Club for children 5 and above.
+We meet twice a month.
+On the first Sunday of each month for Sunday School for younger children (up to 10) and on the third Sunday of the month for the Varangian Guard Youth Club for children 5 and above.

 The Varangian Guard Youth Club is primarily for fellowship.
 The children meet after church where they play, eat together and then have catechism activities.

 The club is named after the Varangian Guard.
 This was an elite bodyguard to the Byzantine Emperor based in Constantinople.
 The bodyguard was made up of foreign mercenaries: Vikings, Rus, Slavs and even Anglo-Saxons that emigrated after the Norman Conquest.
-As we are called to be ‘good soldiers for Christ’ (Tim 2:3), are a diverse community made up of all different nationalities and our community is within the Patriarchate of Constantinople the name is therefore very appropriate.
+The name is appropriate for three reasons: (a) we are called to be ‘good soldiers for Christ’ (Tim 2:3); (b) we are a diverse community made up of all different nationalities; and (c) our community is within the Patriarchate of Constantinople.
 The Varangian Guard also dressed up in splendid armour and got to wave around ferocious looking axes … something that children (and adults) still like to do today.

 The catechism is divided into nine different levels with eight tasks for each level.
 The children are awarded badges after each level.
 The children start as recruits and after completing all nine levels are awarded the Christ-bearer (Χριστόφορος) badge.